Navid200/xDrip/docs/Nightscout/Delete.md

 **<span style="color:red">Do NOT</span>** delete the virtual machine!
 Your Nightscout database (all your readings history) is stored on the virtual machine disk.
 If you delete the virtual machine, you will lose the database.
-Only delete the machine if you have backed up the database, or if you are certian you don't need the contnets.
+Only delete the machine if you have backed up the database, or if you are certain you don't need the contents.
 Follow [backup](./DatabaseBackup.md) instructions to create a backup of your database.